 How we work

-As an engaged owner of LEO Pharma and one of Denmark’s largest commercial foundations with substantial philanthropic activities and significant financial investments, the LEO Foundation plays an active role in society.
+As an engaged owner of LEO Pharma and one of Denmark’s largest enterprise foundations with substantial philanthropic activities and significant financial investments, the LEO Foundation plays an active role in society.

 Thus, we have an important obligation and responsibility to operate transparently and with integrity in all of our actions.